curtiswest/pepi/README.rst

 PEPI is designed to be expanded upon.
 The implementation in this repo is purely Python-based for a `Raspberry Pi`_ with Camera Module, but it is built upon `Apache Thrift`_.
 Therefore, any correct implementation in an Apache Thrift supported language should work out of the box.
 This means that as long as you can write a camera 'adapter' that adheres to the PEPI standard, you can use it with PEPI.

+Why is this important?
+Most existing photogrammetry systems only work with their bespoke cameras.
+This means that we can't take advantage of the breadth of camera sensors available (especially smartphone camera sensors), nor can we currently customise a system to address a combination of quality, performance and financial constraints.
+PEPI fixes that.

 Links
 =====
 * PEPI is licensed under the `Apache-2.0 license`_.